-The increased exposure from The Top of the D has led to a number of other writing opportunities within the hockey world for me.
-I worked as one of the Guardian’s Network of Experts during the London Olympics, have become a regular columnist in Push Hockey Magazine, taken the responsibility for a number of articles for England Hockey, including their weekly featured match reviews and lately have begun to contribute to the Telegraph’s online hockey coverage.
+The increased exposure from The Top of the D led to a number of other writing opportunities within the hockey world for me.
+I worked as one of the Guardian’s Network of Experts during the London Olympics, became a regular columnist in Push Hockey Magazine (RIP), contributed to the Telegraph’s online hockey coverage and then, in 2014 I took up a position in the communications team at England Hockey.
+Whilst there I covered every hockey tournament England and Great Britain took part in, including the Rio Olympics, where of course, Danny Kerry’s side won gold.
+I was fortunate enough to work with some of my favourite players and for almost 3 years, I lived the dream!

 More often than not, you’ll find me in the vicinity of a hockey pitch.
 I’m always keen to talk hockey, so if you see me, come and say hello!